 Have you ever heard of the 1% rule as it relates to internet culture?
-No problem if you haven’t, this rule of thumb is actually quite simple to learn.
+No problem if you haven’t; this rule of thumb is quite simple to learn.
 It’s as easy as 90-9-1.

-90% of users will be “Observers” aka the lurkers.
-Characteristics of the observers are that they don’t produce content, no likes, no comments.
+90% of users will be “Observers”, aka the lurkers.
+Characteristics of the observers are that they don’t produce content, no likes, and no comments.
 Invisible but present.
 They are the ultimate consumer of content.

 1% of users will be content “Creators”.
 Characteristics of creators are they regularly produce content for others to consume.

 More details can be found at this Wiki link here.